Current Campus Conditions: normal

 Crisis Response Teams – Teams of College faculty and staff for the Davie and Davidson campuses have been formed to manage a crisis.
 Members of both teams will participate in National Incident Management Systems (NIMS) training in 2008-2009.

 - Behavioral Intervention Team – The purpose of this team is to assess a reported concern for campus safety.
 The team’s goal is to address concerns as early as possible and offer needed assistance to students in distress.
+Make referral to BIT through Behavioral Incident Report on College website for a response plan.

 - Preparedness Drills – Both the Crisis Response and Behavioral Intervention Team have engaged in drills to practice responding to a safety concern or emergency and will continue to do so each year.